 Proper home care is essential to extend the life of plumbing.
-My bathroom sink has always been slow since the day I moved into my home.
 Beyond heeding to the warnings of not shoving nails, glue, tacks, paper, and automobile oil down your sink there are a few other things to do.
-Below is what I do.

 First, once a week slowly pour a quart of boiling water down the sink.
 Of course it is vital to use great care with boiling water.
 My plumber recommended this method.

 The second item is the P-Trap under your sink (pictured above).
 Each sink should be connected to a P-Trap, as it keeps sewer gases and rodents from entering from the drain.
 If water is not draining from your sink you may need to clean out the U-shaped portion of the P-Trap.
 If there is a leak in the P-Trap, then it will need to be replaced.